ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 Note:

 - In the second step of the workshop, it requires you to install a library es6-promise and require it in your code.
-That's not necessary anymore because the latest Node version already have built in support for Promise.
+That's not necessary anymore because the latest Node version already has built-in support for Promise.
-- In the step on "Fetch JSON", the URL mentioned in the instruction should have been "http://localhost:1337"
+- In the step on "Fetch JSON", the URL mentioned in the instruction should be "http://localhost:1337"